-Recommended sophisticated picture book authors and illustrators for your school library
+Recommended sophisticated picture book authors and illustrators

-The multi layered nature of sophisticated picture books means many titles in this genre will be suitable for both primary and secondary school libraries.
+The multi layered nature of sophisticated picture books means many titles in this genre will be suitable for primary and secondary school libraries.
 However, teacher or librarian guidance may be advisable with some of the more senior titles, in relation to use among younger audiences.

 The National Library catalogue can also be used as a tool for collection development, to identify possible gaps in your school's sophisticated picture book collection.

 Look at the entry in the National Library catalogue and check the summary section to see recommended level of a book, or whether the book is a sophisticated picture book.